dobromir-hristov/vuecommunity/docs/guide/ecosystem/client-server-communication.md

 You can directly import Axios from NPM and use it in your components, without the need to install a dedicated plugin.

 However another pattern you are more likely to implement is to write a "client" where you create an Axios instance.
-Not only does this increase testability of your application, but it also allows you to centralise HTTP settings (Base URL and port for instance).
+Not only does this increase testability of your application through the use of mocking/stubbing, but it also allows you to centralise HTTP settings (Base URL and port for instance).
 Furthermore, it decouples your components from the internals of HTTP operations and REST APIs.

 <useful-links>